 What is the easiest online co-op game on Switch for beginners?

-Kirby and the Forgotten Land, Stardew Valley, and Minecraft on peaceful or normal settings are very welcoming to new players.
-Simple controls, forgiving difficulty, and clear goals make them great first steps into online co-op.
+Kirby and the Forgotten Land, Stardew Valley, and Minecraft on peaceful or normal settings are the most welcoming.
+Simple controls, forgiving difficulty, and clear goals make all three solid entry points for players new to online co-op.

 Do I need a Nintendo Switch Online subscription for these co-op games?

 Most online co-op games require an active Nintendo Switch Online membership to play with others over the internet.
-A few titles with separate online systems may handle accounts differently, so it is worth checking each game’s store page.
+Warframe is a notable exception—it handles its own account system.
+Still worth checking each game's store page to confirm before buying.

 Conclusion